Nanoscale secondary ion mass spectrometry: The physics of NanoSIMS

-Sample Preparation
+Sample preparation

 Sample preparation is one of the most critical steps in NanoSIMS analysis, particularly when analysing biological samples.
 Specific protocols should be developed for individual experiments in order to best preserve not only the structure of the sample but also the true spatial distribution and abundance of molecules within the sample.
-As the NanoSIMS operates under ultra high vacuum, the sample must be vacuum compatible (ie, volatile free), flat, which reduces varying ionization trajectories, and conductive, which can be accomplished by sputter coating with Au, Pt, or C. Biological samples, such as cells or tissue, can be prepared with chemical fixation or cryo-fixation and embedded in a resin before sectioning into thin slices (100 nm - 1μm), and placed on silicon wafers or slides for analysis.
+As the NanoSIMS operates under ultra high vacuum, the sample must be vacuum compatible (i.e., volatile free), flat, which reduces varying ionization trajectories, and conductive, which can be accomplished by sputter coating with Au, Pt, or C. Biological samples, such as cells or tissue, can be prepared with chemical fixation or cryo-fixation and embedded in a resin before sectioning into thin slices (100 nm - 1μm), and placed on silicon wafers or slides for analysis.
 Sample preparation for metallographic samples is generally much simpler but a very good metallographic polish is required to achieve a flat, scratch free surface.